 Equipment operators, production managers, and process engineers are all too familiar with the challenges that accompany a well-executed product flow.
 While the manufacturing execution system (MES) handles many aspects of product flow execution and is critical in many factories, recipe management capabilities like recipe body management and version tracking or recipe download and selection at the equipment level may not be available.
 Without these capabilities, recipe management becomes a complex task for shop floor personnel to contend with.
 For this reason, manufacturers tend to seek out automated recipe management solutions for their efficiency, accuracy, and ability to improve process controls.
+This is especially true for semiconductor fabs where recipe integrity and confidentiality are of paramount importance and recipe data must be captured for traceability to meet quality compliance requirements.

 What is Recipe Management?